 The vessel can take up to 100 passengers and carry 70 tons of freight.
 The Uchuck III has been nicely refurbished for a comfortable journey.
 There is a wood-finished lounge plus cafe with homemade food, books for sale, and walls covered in historic photos, nautical charts, and interpretive plaques.
 Plenty of open-air seating is available, either in quiet corners or in the middle of all the action.
 The crew is super-friendly and passionate about working on this historic ship.

-Here are a few additional tips to maximize your Uchuck III experience:
+Here are some additional tips to maximize your Uchuck III experience:

 - The Uchuck III does not sail to Yuquot every day.
 Check their seasonal schedule to plan your trailhead exit, otherwise you may be waiting for days.